maker0101/Todoist_Clone/README.md

 I'm aware of the following shortcomings listed below:

-### Performance
+### Performance 🚀

-The current app implementation triggers too many component rerenders as I'm relying too heavily on the useEffect hook - even for states changing frequently.
+The current app implementation triggers too many component re-renders as I'm relying too heavily on the useEffect hook - even for states changing frequently.

 I would expect a significant performance boost by refactoring contexts/components or by using an external state management library.

-### Security
+### Security 🔒

-Creating separate production and development environments in firebase should enhance the apps security.
+Creating separate production and development environments in firebase should enhance the app's security.
 This would allow you for example to remove `localhost` from the list of authorized domains.
 In addition, firestore security rules could be stricter on the development version.

-In addition, adding more advanced form data validations should increase the apps security further, reducing the threat, e.g. from SQL injection attackts.
+In addition, adding more advanced form data validations should increase the app's security further, reducing the threat, e.g. from SQL injection attacks.

-### Styling
+### Styling 🎨

 All styles are currently located in a single, large _App.scss_ file.
 Splitting up the CSS into multiple chunks/files of CSS per component would greatly improve code maintainability.